agda/agda/doc/user-manual/language/copatterns.lagda.rst

    .. code-block:: agda

-      Could not parse the left-hand side start (enum-Nat true) Operators used in the grammar:
+      Could not parse the left-hand side start enum-Nat Operators used in the grammar:
       None
-      when scope checking the left-hand side start (enum-Nat true) in the definition of enum-Nat
+      when scope checking the left-hand side start enum-Nat in the definition of enum-Nat